 The national sexual violence prevention programme

-For more information on prevention work in your area contact Isla Guild.
+For more information on prevention work in your area please contact us.

 Equally Safe at School: a whole school approach

-Equally Safe at School is a whole school intervention which aims to positively influence the school culture by fostering a shared, consistent, preventative approach to gender based violence.
+Equally Safe at School (ESAS) is a whole school intervention which aims to positively influence the school culture by fostering a shared, consistent, preventative approach to gender-based violence.